bdkjones/VDKQueue/README.md

 requirements
 ------------

-As published, VDKQueue requires that you use Xcode 4.2+ and link against the 10.7 framework (for the @autoreleasepool language feature).
-However, if you want to use VDKQueue on 10.6, you can simply replace the @autoreleasepool with an alloc/init-ed NSAutoReleasePool.
-If you do, VDKQueue will work just fine on 10.6+
+VDKQueue requires Mac OS X 10.6+ because it uses Grand Central Dispatch.

 VDKQueue does not support garbage collection.
 If you use garbage collection, you are lazy.
 Shape up.

-(Also, GC is deprecated in OS 10.8.)
-VDKQueue does not currently use ARC (automatic reference counting), although it should be straightforward to convert if you wish.
+VDKQueue does not currently use ARC, although it should be straightforward to convert if you wish.
+(Don't be the guy that can't manually manage memory, though.)